-Following are few indications of antiplatelet medications:
+Following are a few indications of antiplatelet medications:

 Dipyridamole has antiplatelet and vasodilating properties and inhibits platelet cyclic nucleotide phosphodiesterase.
-This enzyme is responsible for degradation of AMP to 5'AMP which increases intra-platelet cyclic AMP accumulation and inhibits platelets aggregation.
-It also blocks the uptake of adenosine by the platelets which also increase cyclic AMP.
+This enzyme is responsible for the degradation of adenosine monophosphate (AMP) to 5'AMP, which increases intra-platelet cyclic AMP accumulation and inhibits platelet aggregation.
+It also blocks the uptake of adenosine by the platelets, which also increase cyclic AMP.

-Cilostazol is also reported to have vasodilatory, antiplatelet properties and antiproliferative effects.
+Cilostazol is also reported to have vasodilatory, antiplatelet properties, and antiproliferative effects.
 It also reduces smooth muscle cell hyperproliferation and intimal hyperplasia after an injury to the endothelium.

-Antiplatelet agent administration can be via oral, rectal or intravenous routes.
+Antiplatelet agent administration can be via oral, rectal, or intravenous routes.
 Oral medications include aspirin, clopidogrel, ticagrelor, cilostazol, and dipyridamole.
 Intravenous drugs include GpII-IIIA inhibitors and can be used for a short period, most commonly during acute coronary syndromes before or during PCI.
 Aspirin is available as a rectal suppository if the patient cannot take the drug orally.

-Following are the most common adverse effects associated with antiplatelet medications.
+Following are the most common adverse effects associated with antiplatelet medications:

 Headache, nausea, diarrhea, pain, infection, upper respiratory symptoms, palpitations, arrhythmias, and peripheral edema are the most common side effects associated with cilostazol.

-Most common contraindications of antiplatelet agents are as follows
+Most common contraindications of antiplatelet agents are as follows:

 Before starting antiplatelet agents, the patient should undergo assessment for bleeding risk.
 Advanced age, female gender, and impaired renal function are important factors to consider.
 The patient should be aware of the risks, benefits, and alternatives of antiplatelet agents.
-Monitoring is generally not required for antiplatelet medications; however if bleeding is present, bleeding time will be useful to determine if platelet transfusion is needed or if the medication needs to be discontinued.
-In life-threatening bleeding such as massive upper GI bleed, the medication should be stopped as soon as possible.
-If the antiplatelet is an essential therapy such as in post-stenting patients, the medications should be resumed as soon as safely possible.
+Monitoring is generally not required for antiplatelet medications; however, if bleeding is present, bleeding time will be useful to determine if a platelet transfusion is needed or if the medication requires discontinuation.
+In life-threatening bleeding such as massive upper gastrointestinal bleed, the clinician should stop the drug as soon as possible.
+If the antiplatelet is an essential therapy, such as in post-coronary stenting patients, the medications should be resumed as quickly as safely possible.